Legal Strategies for Challenging Breathalyzer Results in Baltimore

 If you are convicted of a DUI charge in Maryland, you can face serious consequences.
 Even a first-time DUI conviction can come with jail time and a fine, and subsequent charges can result in required ignition interlock device installation or loss of driving privileges.

 Even if you failed a breathalyzer test, defending against a DUI charge is possible.
-It’s also important to protecting your rights, interests, and freedom now and in the future.
+It’s also important to protect your rights, interests, and freedom now and in the future

 Do You Have to Consent to a Breathalyzer Test?